 The anointing >> Heaven’s clothes >>

-problems that the Colossian Church is having, so the early
+problems that the Colossian Church had, so the early

-church was in no way perfect.
-Paul is trying to help the Church realize that practicing
+church wasn't perfect either.
+Paul tried to help them realize that practicing

 sin is unacceptable, saying that he laid aside the old self with its evil

 sins as though they were clothing.
-Just like our clothing is on our bodies, so
+Thinking about sin like this is indicative

-all aside, in other words undress.
-Take off your sins and put on the new
+it.
+We are to take off your sins and put on new

-garments that God has for us, called the new self.
-This is how we are going to be viewed by the
+garments that God has made for us, called the new self.
+People view us by this new person that we are wearing,

-to the image of the one who created him.
+are constantly growing in the true knowledge of Him.
 This is a concerted effort of both

 God and us